orenmeiri/CarND-Vehicle-Detection/writeup.md

 My implementation is not very robust but successfully demonstrates the basic techniques for car detection.
 It will likely fail in these cases:

 1. very small cars are not found.
 These requires scanning very small windows which dramatically increases number of windows and procesing times.
 I could adapt search area to the window size so small window size is limited to middle of the image where cars are closer to the horizon.
 2. False positive detections can crop in by passing heatmap threshold.
-A solution may include tracking cars over time and discard positive detections that appear for very short duration.
+Further work is required to filter out these completely.
-2. As can be see on the project video, when 2 cars are one behind the other, this algoritm does not distinguish between them well.
-Tracking objects over time can aid the algorithm understand that.
+3. As can be see on the project video, when 2 cars are one behind the other, this algoritm does not distinguish between them well.

 Challenges I faced include:

 1. Image format conversions!
 Some images are jpg while others are png which mean different scales of pixel values.
 This is hidden to the human eye but play havock on the classifier.
-2. Working with sliding windows of different sizes was mot intuitive and easy to understand.
+2. Working with sliding windows of different sizes was very intuitive and easy to understand.
 Switching to single HOG feature extraction for the whole image was hard to grasp and debug.
 The description of the class slide was not very easy for me to understand.